nsomar/Swiftline/Readme.md

 `runWithoutCapture("command")` is a quick way to run a command in interactive mode.
 The return value is the exit code of that command.

+## Installation
+You can install Swiftline using cocoapods,

+### Cocoapods
+    use_frameworks!
+    pod 'Swiftline'

+### Cocoapods + Rome plugin
+If you want to use swiftline in a script you can use [Rome](https://github.com/neonichu/Rome) cocoapod plugin.
+This plugin builds the framework from the pod file and place them in a Rome directory.

+    platform :osx, '10.10'
+    plugin 'cocoapods-rome'

+    pod 'Swiftline'

-### Future Improvement
+### Manual
-- Better documentation
-- Add gather (from [highline](https://github.com/JEG2/highline)) to ask function
-- Figure out a way to eliminate the need of `interactive`
+To install Swiftline manually, add `Pod/Swiftline` directory to your project.

 ## Examples
 A list of examples can be found [here](https://github.com/oarrabi/Swiftline/tree/master/Examples)

 ## Tests
 Tests can be found [here](https://github.com/oarrabi/Swiftline/tree/master/SwiftlineTests).
 They can be normally run from the Xcode
 .
+## Future Improvement
+- Better documentation
+- Add gather (from [highline](https://github.com/JEG2/highline)) to ask function
+- Figure out a way to eliminate the need of `interactive`